-A directors and officers insurance policy is vital for any nonprofit to have in place to protect their board members.
-Non-profit organizations are controlled and managed by two main parties; the directors and board members, who make primary decisions for the organization.
+A directors and officers insurance policy is vital for any nonprofit to have in place to protect its board members.
+Non-profit organizations are controlled and managed by two main parties: the directors and board members, who make primary decisions for the organization.
 And the management team hired by this board.
-All of the people working for a non-profit as salaried employees are free of any liability in the case of any claims.
+All people working for a non-profit as salaried employees are free of any liability in the case of any claims.
 This is why the board members have to pay for any mistakes made by the organization.
 These members need a protective shield from legal cases to perform their duties without added stress.

 This is where Directors and Officers Insurance becomes useful for nonprofit organizations.
 It covers the claims filed for the reasons mentioned below.

 If the board members of a nonprofit organization committed a mistake regarding governance matters, Directors and officers insurance protects them financially from these consequences.
 Some of these governances board members either establish or update policies that involve the following matters:

 - Organizational Principles – Board Members assist in establishing the organization’s mission, vision, and overall purpose.
 These principles guide your leadership team and working staff.